Jacky161/magpieCTF-2025-Writeups/Web/The Notebook's Secret/README.md

 ![find_research_files function output](img/JupyterNotebook_find_research_files.png)

 Seems like we do have some backup files!
 We can list the files in that folder to see a suspicious looking ".keys" folder.
-Inside this folder lies an SSH private key!
-Most likely it corresponds to ckrypto's account.
+Inside this folder is supposed to lie an SSH private key which belongs to ckrypto's user.
 I would show you but seems like someone deleted it so I can't grab an image of it to show here.
-But I do promise it was there when I solved the challenge.
+Actually, if you want the true story, this folder was also completely empty when I first attempted the challenge.
+What I actually did back then was to inject my own SSH key into rhash's .ssh folder and SSHed in that way.
+After poking around for a while, I eventually found ckrypto's SSH key within that .keys folder which I assume is when the challenge was fixed.

 ![Directory listing of the empty backup folder](img/JupyterNotebook_sabotaged.png) *Sabotage!*

-After that, we can simply SSH into the machine, logging in as ckrypto, and using the private key we obtained.
+After getting the key one way or another, we can simply SSH into the machine, logging in as ckrypto, and using the private key we obtained.

 ```ssh ckrypto@challenges.magpiectf.ca -p 2222 -i <path to private key>```